Pumpkin Cream Cheese Cookies

 - Pumpkin puree – Make sure you read the ingredients on the can.
 Pumpkin should be the only ingredient listed.
 Do not use a can of pumpkin pie mix.

-- Flour – I use sprouted spelt flour because I love the texture, but all-purpose white flour is absolutely fine.
+- Flour – I use sprouted spelt flour because I love the texture, but all-purpose flour is absolutely fine.
 If I do use white flour, I use organic and unbleached.

 - Pudding mix – Vanilla flavored.
 If they had pumpkin pudding mix, I would have used that, but they didn’t.
 Vanilla is a nice addition.